 This testing tool allows you to simulate a huge number of users concurrently using the app to test the performance under load.

 This is a SaaS-based platform that is used to configure and analyze real-time results.

 This is another performance-testing tool written in python.
 It gives detailed reports after monitoring the load on servers when a web application is loaded.
 It can also provide a stress testing report by checking the application’s recoverability when it undergoes a huge load.

 Functional testing tests if the output of an app conforms to the output that was expected.
 The goal of this testing is to see if the application does what it was meant to do or not.

 Non-functional testing makes sure that the application has performance great enough to meet the business expectations.
 When a business grows, the users of the application grow as well in numbers and it is important to see if the application will be able to withstand the new load or not.

-Origami Studios has a team of experts who can provide you excellent development solutions.
-Our qualified engineers have hands on experience of the latest technologies and we make sure that our clients receive flawless and groundbreaking apps.
+Origami Studios has a team of experts who can provide you with excellent development solutions.
+Our qualified engineers have hands-on experience with the latest technologies and we make sure that our clients receive flawless and groundbreaking apps.
 For more information Contact us today.

 Book your FREE 30 minutes consultation with usGet In TOuch